hannahzafar/micasa-animation/README.md

-This repository contains Jupyter notebooks (.ipynb) and Python scripts (.py) used in the exploration and creation of an animation of the Land Carbon Model MiCASA data.
+This repository contains Jupyter notebooks (.ipynb) and Python scripts (.py) used in the exploration and creation of an animation of the Land Carbon Model MiCASA.